 an individual living person identified by personal data (which will generally be you)

 information identifying a data subject from that data alone or with other data we may hold but it does not include anonymised or aggregated data

 a body that is responsible for processing personal data on behalf of a controller.

 special categories of personal data

-information about race, ethnicity political opinions, religious or philosophical beliefs, trade union membership, health, genetic, biometric data, sex life, sexual orientation.
+information about race, ethnicity political opinions, religious or philosophical beliefs, trade union membership, health, genetic, biometric data, sex life, and sexual orientation.